 What is the first thing about Halloween that comes to mind?
 Probably trick-or-treating or giving out candy, right?
-Well, for kids with food allergies, trick-or-treating poses a health risk as many popular candies and treats given out are made with the most common ingredients (peanuts and tree nuts such as almonds, walnuts, etc.; wheat, soy and milk) associated with food allergies.
+Well, for kids with food allergies, trick-or-treating poses a health risk as many popular candies and treats given out are made with the most common ingredients associated with food allergies (peanuts, tree nuts, wheat, soy and milk).

 When eating certain foods, a child with a food allergy experiences an adverse reaction, like hives, chest tightening, trouble breathing or anaphylaxis.
 Make sure to consult an allergist if you suspect this is the case with your child.
 By contrast, food sensitivity is a non-threatening reaction such as stomach irritation or heartburn.

 “Parents have to do the homework for their kids before going trick-or-treating,” says Dr. Pauls.
 “Families need to know what steps to take to keep their kids safe.”

 If you have a child with food allergies, those steps are:

 - Keep a current, unexpired Epi-pen, Auvi-Q or generic epinephrine injectable on hand at all times and know how to use it.
 Your child’s allergist and staff will help you learn how to do this.

 - Create fun, safe alternatives to collecting candy or sweet treats.
 Dr. Pauls says many of his patient families celebrate Halloween by going to “trunk or treats” at malls, church or other social gatherings where they are more likely to find toys, stickers and other non-food items being distributed.